mrosack/GlacierTool/README.md

 Implementation
 --------------
 GlacierTool is written in C# and is primarily intended to be run on Linux under the Mono runtime.
-It should be relatively trivial to build on Windows as well.
+It should be relatively trivial to build on other Posix platforms that support Mono, as well as on Windows under the official .NET implementation.

 Current Features
 ----------------